Neck Hair: Trim, Shave, Or Leave It Alone?

 The hair on his neck is primarily an extension of the beard from his chin and is more concentrated around the area where his Adam’s apple lies.
 The clean-shaven outer areas offset the heaviness of this style.

 As you can see, there is no shame in having hair on the neck.
+You might even get nice compliments for it.
 It can even complement your beard style!
 So, if you are planning to shave it off, retake a look at some of these beard inspirations and think twice.

 Guide to Shaving Neck Hair